-Project Overview
+Overview

 The Program aims to promote a more sustainable future with electrified trains, enhance passenger safety with modern fire and life safety systems, and create time savings for the traveling public with faster track speeds.

-The 150-year-old tunnel is impacted by age-related issues, and is a bottleneck for the operations of Maryland Area Regional Commuter (MARC) and Amtrak passenger trains.
+The new 4-mile Frederick Douglass Tunnel will replace the 150-year-old B&P Tunnel that is impacted by age-related issues and is a bottleneck for the operations of Maryland Area Regional Commuter (MARC) and Amtrak passenger trains.

 Construction of the New Tunnel